 The Vought F4U Corsair radial-engined naval fighter was one of the most prominent American aircraft of the Second World War.

-The United States entered World War II after the devastating attack by the Japanese army.
+The United States entered World War II after the devastating attack by the Japanese navy.

 One of the most important battles of World War II proved to be a turning point of the War in the Pacific

-Highly committed Japanese soldiers fought primarily at the Asian and Pacific theaters of the Second World War.
+Highly committed Japanese soldiers fought primarily at the Asian and Pacific theatres of the Second World War.